michaelliao/cryptodrive/docs/index.md

 Vault directories contain nothing but ciphertext blobs and a small metadata file.
 Point Dropbox, Google Drive, OneDrive, iCloud, or any S3-compatible bucket at the vault folder and sync without ever uploading plaintext.
-Built-in connectors for Google Drive and OneDrive via OAuth + PKCE are included.
+Built-in connectors for any S3-compatible are included.

 ### Encrypted file names and folder structure